gopoma/competitive-programming/known.md

 * `Try to implement the brute`, then make observations of what can be optimized.

 * In case you think that are INF possibilities, remember the visisited array.

+* Think hard in paper.
+Try to optimize the naive with Greedy.